Athens Folk Instruments museum

 Location: Plaka

-The museum is dedicated to the Greek folklore music and it has an amazing collection of about 1,200 Greek popular musical instruments dating from the 18th century, making it one of the most significant museums of folklore music in Europe.
-The mansion in which it is housed is located in Plaka and was built in 1842.
+The Greek Folk Musical Instruments Museum of Athens is dedicated to Greek folklore music and it boasts an amazing collection of about 1,200 Greek popular musical instruments dating from the 18th century, making it one of the most significant museums of folklore music in Europe!

-The exhibition occupies three floors and includes four categories of musical instruments; percussion, aerophones, strings, and idiophones.
-Instruments have descriptions both in Greek and English and visitors can listen to their sound and music range through recorded audios.
-Some of the exhibited instruments are toumberlekia (pottery drums), daoulia (drums), defia (tambourines), laghouta (long-necked lutes) as well as outia (short-necked lutes).
+The exhibition occupies three floors and includes four categories of musical instruments; percussion, strings, aerophones and idiophones.
+Instruments have descriptions both in Greek and English and visitors can listen to their sound and music range through recorded audio.
+Some of the exhibited instruments are toumbeleki, davul, tambourine, laoutο and oud.

-In the main building you can find the ethnomusicologist library with important audiovisual material and next to it, at the outer building, there is the Research Centre for Ethnomusicology, museum shop and a venue that is ideal for seminars and other educational programs.
+In the main building, you can find the ethnomusicologist library with important audiovisual material.
+Adjacent to it, at the outer building, is the Research Centre for Ethnomusicology, the museum's shop and a venue ideal for seminars and other educational programs.

-The main corpus of the exhibits was ownership of by Mr. Anogianakis who gifted its collection to the Greek state.
+The main oeuvre of the exhibits was owned by Mr. Anoyanakis who gifted its collection to the Greek state.

 How to get there

-There are many ways to reach the Museum of Folk Instruments, from any location in Athens.
+There are many ways to reach the Greek Folk Musical Instruments Museum from any location in Athens.

-On foot: As the Museum of Folk Instruments is located in a central area of Athens, it can be easily reached on foot from Syntagma metro station, in approximately 10 minutes.
+On foot: As the Museum of Folk Instruments is located in a central area of Athens, it can be easily reached on foot from Syntagma Square in approximately 10 minutes.

-By metro: The closest metro station is “Monastiraki” on lines 1 and 3.
-Note that the Museum of Folk Instruments is located within a 5-minute walking distance from the metro.
+By metro: The closest metro station is Monastiraki (Blue Line and Green Line).
+Note that the Greek Folk Musical Instruments Museum is located within a 5-minute walking distance from the metro.
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Monastiraki”.
 Note that the Museum of Folk Instruments is located within a 5-minute walking distance from the bus stop.
 Check the routes and the official timetables on OASA Telematics.